QuantEcon/lecture-source-jl/rst_files/testing.rst

 **Note:** Before these steps, make sure that you've either completed the `version control <version_control>`_ lecture or run

+**Note:** Throughout this lecture, important points and sequential workflow steps are listed as bullets

 .. code-block:: julia
     :class: no-execute